 The Proposal Defense Report is due following the proposal defense.
 If you answer ‘Yes’ to any of the three questions found on the form, a copy of the approval letter from the appropriate UNC Charlotte Institutional Review Committee (IRB/IACUC/IBC) must be attached.
 The Appointment of Master's Thesis Committe Form must be submitted along with the Proposal Defense Form.

 Students must hold a Formatting Review meeting prior to their thesis defense.
-To make an appointment, contact Aura Young, Graduate Completion Specialist, in the Center for Graduate Life.
-Review the formatting requirement manual prior to your appointment and bring your printed copy of your Dissertation with you.
+To make an appointment, contact Julie Green.
+Please review the formatting requirement manual prior to your appointment and bring a printed copy of your dissertation with you.

 All master’s thesis students must hold a final thesis defense by the published deadline.
 The thesis must be submitted for final review by the student's committee at least three weeks prior the date of the final defense.